cmu-phil/py-tetrad/pytetrad/R/README.md

 ## Some Pointers

 Feel free to select a different algorithm or a different test or score in the script.
-On a Mac, for instance, in the script, it says:
+On a Mac, once you've run the script once, look at the line in the script where it says:

 g = ts$run_fges()

-Position your mouse to right right of the '$' sign and on the keyboard type control-Space.
+Here, position your mouse to right right of the '$' sign and on the keyboard type control-Space.
 This will bring up a list of algorithms you can run, and you can select one.

 Similarly for tests or scores.
 Some algorithms use just a score, like FGES; others use just a test, like PC; others still use both a test and a score, like GFCI.
 Which test or score you choose will depend on the type of data you have.
 We give examples files 'sample_r_code2.R', 'sample_r_code3.R', and 'sample_r_code4.R', which show how to run a search on continuous, discrete, and mixed continuous/discrete data, respectively.
 If you choose badly, it will tell you.